padeir0/millipascal/IR.md

 #### INTERPROC

-Interproc areas are corruptible by the Callee procedure simply because they are addressable by the Callee.
+Interproc areas are corruptible by the Caller/Callee procedure simply because they are addressable by the Caller/Callee.
 The caller procedure cannot bet on the Interproc areas being safe, since they may be reused to return values.